dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 <span style="color:yellow;">▙▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▟</span>
 ```

-Finishing touches: we add our player back on the board:
+For the finishing touches: we add our player back on the board:

 ```rust {data-file="board.rs", data-fold="['1-13', '42-74']", hl_lines=[24]}
 use rand::seq::SliceRandom;